sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 ## Overview

-The VNET to VNET scenario is the starting point to design, implement and test core DASH mechanisms in VM to VM communication, using an Appliance for rules and routing offload.
-In particular it allows the following:
+The VNET to VNET scenario is the starting point to design, implement and test core DASH mechanisms in VM to VM communication in VNET, using an Appliance for rules and routing offload.
+The scenario allows the following:

 - Route/LPM support
 - Underlay IPv4 and IPv6